matish2024/practice-playwright/README.md

 [ x ]  LEARN-004: Create test for radio buttons with all possible cases.

-[ ]  LEARN-005: Create test for buttons with all possible cases.
+[ x ]  LEARN-005: Create test for buttons with all possible cases.

 [ ]  LEARN-006: Create test for links with all possible cases.